 When To Go To A Hand Specialist?

-They are either general practitioners or are trained in plastic or orthopaedic surgery.
-A hand specialist in Dallas would have a detailed understanding of the human hand, its working, and its network of muscles and nerves.
+They are either general practitioners or are trained in plastic or orthopedic surgery.
+A hand specialist Dallas would have a detailed understanding of the human hand, it’s working, and its network of muscles and nerves.

 It is important to know when to visit a hand specialist and when to go to a general practitioner.

 - Carpal Tunnel Syndrome: This disease is defined by repeating similar motions or wrist movements.
 People with this syndrome often feel numbness or burning in their fingers and have trouble holding objects for long periods.